Schwerpunktseminar: Econometric Evaluation of Education Reforms (Wößmann/Zierow)

 Recommended: interest in econometrics

-The seminar is expected to be supported by the Hanns Martin Schleyer-Stiftung and the Heinz Nixdorf Stiftung within the Universitas-Förderinitiative “Dialog Wissenschaft und Praxis”.
+The seminar will be supported by the Hanns Martin Schleyer-Stiftung and the Heinz Nixdorf Stiftung within the Universitas-Förderinitiative “Dialog Wissenschaft und Praxis”.